ww44ss/Exascalar-Analysis-/README.md

 ![alt text](https://github.com/ww44ss/Exascalar-Analysis-/raw/master/ExascalarTrend.png "Exascalar")

 #####PlotWholeBigExascalar.R

-  This is a exploratory program which plots all teh supercoputing data on one plot.
+This is a exploratory program which plots all the supercomputing data on one plot.

 #####PowerGap2.R